Digital

 dishes for homes (Direct

 Broadcast Satellite {DBS}).
-These dishes receive transmissions of
+These dishes receive

 hundreds of channels of digitally encoded NTSC broadcast signals to

-digital-to-analog set-top boxes
+digital-to-analog set-top boxes nationally and internationally.

-nationally and internationally.
-Typically they offer more interactive television
+Typically they offer more interactive

 than their cable counterparts.